JackSzwergold/Writing/memories/Going to a Slopie Party in the 1980s.md

 “This is it,” a friend said.
 And with that done, me and the friend who wasn’t driving jumped out while my other friend who was driving went to park the car.

+“Hey,” I said to the kids sitting on the stoop.
+They said hey back, both looked at each other and then one said, “You don’t go to Midwood, right?”
+I looked at my friend and said, “Nope.
+I go to Lincoln.”
+And the kids on the stoop looked at each other and one of them said, “Lincoln?
+I think my dad went there.”
+And with that one of them passed a joint to the other person.
+Me and my friend were never offered.

+And with that we headed inside the Brownstone to see what was up with the party.
+As we walked in nothing seemed dour, but not much seemed like a party.
+There was literally jusy a bowl of chips, a bowl of some pretzels and a cooler with a humble amount of beer in it

 ***